edgarkhachatryan/Edgar_Portfolio/README.md

 ![Duquesne Light Electricity consumption 1st week.](/images/DUQ_cons1.png)
 ![Duquesne Light Electricity consumption 2nd week.](/images/DUQ_cons2.png)

-Preliminary analysis of data shows seasonal nature of .
-Because, during summertime energy consumption increases.
+Preliminary analysis shows seasonal nature of the data.
 ![Duquesne Light Electricity consumption for 2 years.](/images/DUQ_cons3.png)

-Before feeding consumption data to ML model is should be standardized, but since it has strong seasonality, average of data should be timewise.
+Before feeding consumption data to ML model, it should be standardized, but since the records have strong seasonality, average of data should be timewise.
 For that a column should be added that represent the day of week and the hour of the day information.

 | Datetime | Cons | WeekDayHour* | meanCons* |
 | :---: | :---: | :---: | :---: |